Other Resources |

 Intellectual property law has grown and changed over the years especially now that most people have Internet access.
 The Digital Millennium Copyright Act of 1998, for instance, spelled out limitations of use for material found on the Internet.
 The difficulty for creators of protected works is enforceability.
 With international access, the enforcement issue grows even more complex.

-Attorneys that specialize in intellectual property law are trained in areas that deal with business and consumer protections against illegal use of protected intellectual property.
+Attorneys that specialize in intellectual property law are trained in areas that deal with business and consumer protections against illegal use of the protected intellectual property.
 As more issues come to light and new precedents are set, these changes in intellectual property law will possibly create better protections for property owners in the future.